top of page

 One way to achieve this is to install complete humidity control for your house or piano room.
 This is an expensive venture and in my opinion not worth the trouble when other options are just as effective.

-The Dampp-Chaser Company makes a humidity control system that actually creates a micro-climate inside your piano.
+The Dampp-Chaser Company makes a humidity control system that creates a micro-climate inside your piano.
 The Piano Life Saver system works to create a stable environment by regulating humidity levels right at the soundboard.

 Summary